syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LtrKDdBCVfEITnUS?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> * Custom attributes can be used to customize any cell in the grid, including header and footer cells.
+> * Custom attributes can be used to customize any cell in the grid, including header and footer cells.

-## Clip mode
+## Clip Mode

 The clip mode feature is useful when you have a long text or content in a grid cell, which overflows the cell’s width or height.
 It provides options to display the overflow content by either truncating it, displaying an ellipsis or displaying an ellipsis with a tooltip.
 You can enable this feature by setting [Columns.ClipMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ClipMode) property to one of the below available options.